alts-web/repo/README.md

 Inspired and sourced heavily from Hypertabs.
 Basically a modified faster version that is a spinoff called Skydiver-Web.

-300 Something Commits Later I Finally Finished.
+500 Something Commits Later And I'm Still Updating It.

 Website: https://skydiver-web.hop.sh or https://skydiver-web.1.us-1.fl0.io